luciasalar/search_google/README.md

 search_google/googleLyrics.ipynb parse each post to Google API.
 Result returns webpage link, webpage name and webpage content

-search_google/count_keywords.ipynb  count the frequency of ‘lyric, quote’ in each search result then return the post with At least two search results contain one of those keywords then compare the cosine similarity between posts and retrieved webpage content.
+search_google/count_keywords.ipynb: rule-based classifer

+search_google/MLClassifer.ipynb: three ML classifiers, their evaluations and evaluation of rule-based classifer

-search_google/LabelResults/QuotesDetected_all.csv is the detected quotes and lyrics from 2000 posts.
+search_google/LabelResults/QuotesDetected_all.csv is the detected quotes and lyrics from 2000 posts from the rule based classifier.
 Score is the number of retrieved  document (webpage names) that contain the keywords.
 Cosinesim is the cosine similarity between the post and the retrieved webpage content.
-The labels shows whether the post is a quote, suspect or notQuote. see search_google/count_keywords.ipynb for the description of the classifier.
+The labels show whether the post is a quote, suspect or notQuote. see search_google/count_keywords.ipynb for the description of the classifier.

-Files:
+search_google/features.csv: file shows how the features look like

+search_google/searchResults: hashed object for the text and features for the classifier (this is the object we used in most of the computation)

-search_google/all.csv is the query results I collected so far (not finished)
+Files (Not uploaded to github, files too big): search_google/all.csv is the query results

 search_google/sample_5000.csv is the posts we need to detect quotes and lyrics